-Errorless learning is a teaching procedure in which the learner does not make any mistakes, and doesn’t need to in order to learn.
+Errorless learning is a teaching procedure in which the learner makes little to no mistakes, and doesn’t need to in order to learn.

 Trial and error learning is a teaching procedure in which mistakes are deliberately included to provide the learner with information.

 Most dog training procedures are based in trial and error learning.
 Dog trainers set out to teach their dogs a task and they not only anticipate that the dog will sometimes get things wrong from the get-go, they feel that the withholding of reinforcement (or, if we are setting the clocks WAY back, the “correction”/aversive stimulus) that occurs in conjunction with the error is actually helping their dogs learn.
 This is not often argued against in the dog training world.
 In fact, most people involved in dog training will claim that without mistakes the dog never truly understands how to be right.
 This is said across the board regardless of the training goal.

 Go ahead, suggest to a group of dog trainers that we could be training dogs with errorless learning.
 Have fun with that.
 I’m not responsible for what happens to you.